|

 serving as a pretext to skewer starchitects Frank Lloyd Wright and Le

-Corbusier for their modernist excesses and ego-maniacal lapses.
+Corbusier for modernist excesses and ego-maniacal lapses.
 Researching it enriched my

 understanding of how modernist thinking altered the way the basic units of